-Refresh the cache and reload the entities from Git by selecting the refresh option.
-The following pop-up appears to confirm the reload of the entities from Git.
+The following pop-up appears to confirm reload of the entities from Git.

-- Harness clears the cache for any entity that hasn't been referred to or loaded on the Harness UI in the previous 72 hours.
+Harness clears the cache for any entity that hasn't been fetched from GIT in the previous 30 days.
 Any subsequent access (whether through API or UI) will fetch the entity from GIT, update the cache, and return the response.